 - 1 cup black beans (rinsed and drained)

 - 1 cup cooked brown rice

-- 6 red or green bell peppers, stem ends, ribs, and seeds removed
+- 6 bell peppers (any color), stem ends, ribs, and seeds removed

 - Combine chili powder, paprika, cayenne pepper, and salt in a small bowl.
 Sprinkle ½ of the spice rub over both sides of the tilapia and rub it into the fish.
 Let sit for at least 10 minutes.

 - In a large saucepan, heat olive oil over medium heat.
 Cook cod until tender and flaky, about 3-4 minutes on each side.
 Turn down heat to low and using a spatula break apart fish into small pieces in the pan.

 - Add beans, tomatoes, rice, Pepper Jack cheese, and sour cream to the saucepan.
 Sprinkle with remaining spice mix and toss to coat.
 Remove from heat.